multi-container environment manager

-It produces containerized drop-in replacement executables.
+It simplifies using containers.
 If you load pandoc with bulker, you'll invoke it in a shell by typing just

-It distributes collections of containers.
-Bulker simplifies distributing a set of related container executables, like all the tools needed to run a workflow.
-Install a whole set with one command:
+It distributes multiple tools all at once.
+You can distribute a set of images, like all the tools needed to run a workflow, with one command: